jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 // Print this image to the console print('First Sentinel-1 image from collection: ', s1_image);
 ```
-Take a look at the single Image and print it in the console.
+Take a look at the single Image.
 The metadata of the image is printed as "_First Sentinel-1 image from collection_" in the console.

 To visualize a VV-polarized Sentinel-1 image as a grayscale, we first subset to the VV-band of this Sentinel-1 image.
-After that we visualize the band.
+After that we visualize the band based on various [parameters](https://developers.google.com/earth-engine/image_visualization).

 ```java
 var s1VV_image = s1_image.select('VV');